The Bottom Line

 She also has great tips on how to get out of credit card debtor's prison.
 It sounds so simple -- don't buy things unless you really need them, don't replace items until they need it, go to community college instead of higher priced ones.
 But, 35 million Americans only pay the minimum every month on their bill, which means they pay the maximum on their interest.
 Jane also shares lots of resources to help those in debt get out.

 A final point is how Americans have been urged in the past to get out and spend to spur economic growth.
-Even after 9/11, President Bush made it a patriotic duty to spend.
+Even after 9/11, President Bush suggested it was a patriotic duty to spend.
 Over 70% of GDP is based on consumer spending.
 However, economic health should be measured by the net worth of families.
 It is Americans' wealth, not spending, that will best contribute to a healthy economy in the long run.
 And that wealth is what is necessary to allow plans for retirement to be successful.